whdev36/whdev36/README.md

-# 👋 Hi there, I'm Diyorbek Qodirboyev!
+# 👋 Hi there, I'm Haydarbek Qodirboyev!

 ## 🎯 My Goal
 I'm an aspiring **Senior Full-Stack Developer** with a passion for building efficient, scalable, and impactful web applications.